History of the Netherlands: Prehistory (before 57 BC)

 An oak figurine found in Willemstad, the Netherlands, dating from around 4500 BC.
 On display in the Rijksmuseum van Oudheden in Leiden.
 Height: 12.5 cm.

 During the last ice age, the Netherlands had a tundra climate with scarce vegetation, and the inhabitants survived as hunter-gatherers.
 The Swifterbant culture, appearing around 5600 BC were hunter gatherers strongly linked to rivers and open water and related to the southern Scandinavian Ertebølle culture.
+Prior to 6500 BCE and the submerging of Doggerland, the area of the Netherlands was inland.